Open online with just £1 and enjoy instant access through our ATM network with our optional ATM card.

 (Service charges may apply, see our Banking Charges guide for more information)

-Accounts can be opened in sole or joint names
+Accounts can be held in sole or joint names

 Interest is paid gross (without taking off tax)